USS Wyoming (1859): Hunting the raiders, 1863–1864

 Wyoming continued her search for the elusive Alabama into February 1864.
-She sailed to Foochow, China, to protect American interests and proceeded thence, via Hong Kong, to the East Indies.
+She sailed to Fuzhou, China, to protect American interests and proceeded thence, via Hong Kong, to the East Indies.
 When the sloop-of-war reached Batavia, however, CDR McDougal found that there was now no alternative but to return to the United States for repairs, because the ship's boilers were in such poor condition.
 Accordingly, Wyoming began her long-delayed return voyage to the United States, via Anjer, the Cape of Good Hope, St. Helena, and St. Thomas.
 After a voyage of almost three months, she arrived at the Philadelphia Navy Yard on 13 July 1864; having completed a circumnavigation of the globe begun when she left that port following her commissioning.

 The presence of CSS Florida off the East Coast, however, meant another change in plans for the weary Wyoming.
 Commodore Cornelius Stribling, Commandant of the Philadelphia Navy Yard, ordered the newly arrived screw sloop to sea to search for Florida.
 "It is with regret that I send you on this service," Stribling wrote McDougal, "After so long a cruise, and one in which you have rendered such important service, yourself, officers and crew, were entitled to a respite from active service; but the great importance of capturing the rebel privateer will, I hope, be an incentive to all under your command cheerfully to perform this service."

 Although Wyoming required extensive repairs, she nevertheless sailed.
 As events proved, however, Wyoming's machinery — so long from repairs in an American Navy Yard — proved unequal to the strain.
 For five days, the ship attempted to carry out the orders given her — contending with fresh northeast winds and a head sea — but returned to Philadelphia on 19 July, due to a leaky boiler.
 She was decommissioned on 23 July for a complete overhaul.